skip to content

 Approximate data collection rates (movies/hour):

-• Talos Arctica on Falcon 3 detector in linear mode - 50; in counting mode - 22.
+• Talos Arctica on Falcon 3 detector:

-K3 gain reference file:
+Gain reference file:

 Cryo-EM Forum @ Biochemistry

 To promote the use and expand our knowledge of the Cryo-EM technique, we’ve created a Cryo-EM Forum @ Biochemistry – a series of informal seminars with invited experts in the area of Cryo-EM.
-Please subscribe to our Cryo-EM mailing list to receive future seminar announcements, Cryo-EM facility updates, and to engage in conversation about the exciting world of Cryo-EM.

-Organising team: Dima Chirgadze
+Organising team:

 Next Talk: